Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 Cat Language: Chirping

 Cats make this sharp, high-pitched sound when highly aroused by the sight of prey, such as the animal more commonly known for chirping, the bird.
-When a cat is blocked from getting at the prey, he may chatter -- a throaty vocalization accompanied by quick movements of the lower jaw.
+When a cat is blocked from getting at the prey, they may chatter -- a throaty vocalization accompanied by quick movements of the lower jaw.

 Dog Language: Grin and Bear It